Sixth Form Student Bursary

 - If you think that you are eligible for Level 2 or 3 Support, please complete the online application form as you may be eligible for a contribution towards specific educational purposes (receipts will be required) which can include:

 - Meals in school

-For all levels of support the cost of your annual bus pass will be met in full.
+- In addition, for all levels of support the cost of your annual bus pass will be met in full (fuel costs may be met up to the value of an equivalent annual bus pass).
 Please note this is residential postcode dependent and evidence must be provided before payment can be reimbursed.